002sathwik/SkyLauncher-Client/README.md

 SkyLauncher is a modern, automated web application deployment system that enables you to deploy your **React**, **Vite**, or even simple **HTML/CSS/JS** projects with just a few clicks!
 Using a powerful combination of **AWS Services** and **Redis**, this platform handles everything from building the app to deploying it in the cloud, with real-time updates and secure access.

+ --> It has 2 more back-end Repo that contains 3 servers🚀 🚀 ...

 ## 🛠️ System Design